cliffordcele/SQLChallenges/1. Danny's Dinner/README.md

 # Case Study Solutions

 1. **What is the total amount each customer spent at the restaurant?**

+* Left join the data from the menu table to the sales table using the product_id as the link between the two tables
+* Group the orders made in the sales table by the customer_id
+* Sum the price for each order by customer_id to obtain the total_spent by customer
 ```SQL
 SELECT s.customer_id,
 	SUM(m.price) AS total_spent